Find the career of your dreams in a spreadsheet

 Now, for each item in the list give a score of 0-3

-Interest level – How interested are you in this subject or activity?
+Interest level – How much interest do you have in this subject or activity?
 Score it using 0 for absolutely no interest, up to 3 for highly interested – something that keeps your attention and curiosity.

 Need or usefulness – Think about what the world needs.
 Is this thing useful to people?
 Score it from 0-3.

 Would people pay for it?
-How likely is it that people would pay for this, if it was offered as a service or product?
+How likely is it that people would pay for this, if you offered it as a service or product?
+Very likely (3) or not likely at all (0)?

 Now create another column and total up the scores using the SUM function (or your amazing maths skills).